Skip to main content

 name:string

-The user-facing display name for this relation.
+The user-facing display name for this group.

 description:string